blitzstudios/sleeper-mini/README.md

 5. Some types and components have been provided for use through an included `@sleeperhq/mini-core` package.
 You can check out the repo [here](https://github.com/blitzstudios/sleeper-mini-core).
 6. Further documentation and API hooks are in development.

+## Debugging with logs

+1. While debugging directly with the Sleeper app, `console.log()` messages will be shown on the packager console output with the prefix `[MiniLog]`.

 ## Troubleshooting

 ### Auto refresh stops working, or socket-related errors appear in the console.
 Try restarting the phone that Sleeper is running on.
 Also stop and restart the packager / docker for your development app.

 ### How do I submit my mini?
 You can run `yarn build-mini` to generate a .zip file containing all of your source code.
-Please contact us and send this file over when you are ready to release.
+If you're using the Docker setup, from command line the equivalent is `docker compose run environment yarn build-mini` Please contact us and send this file over when you are ready to release.
 In the future, this process will be automated.